citihub/probr/internal/summary/README.md

 **Event.AuditProbeStep**

-This function should be used every time a step in a probe completes. `LogProbeStep` will automatically form the name of the step from the name of the function that called it.
+This function should be used every time a step in a probe completes. `AuditProbeStep` will automatically form the name of the step from the name of the function that called it.
 The name value provided will establish which probe the step is a part of.
 The error (or nil) provided will dictate whether the test passes or fails.

 ```
 p.event.AuditProbeStep(p.name, nil) // Success